Gering farmer passing on his irrigation boots

 He may not have fond memories of driving that tractor, but Roth found other aspects of farming enjoyable.
 Though the relentless task of irrigating crops can be laborious to most, he found it rewarding.

 “A friend of mine has the mindset, ‘It’s not irrigation, it’s irritation’ and it can be,” Roth said.
-“I always liked watching because when you hit that plant with water, it just flourishes, it’s like a great awakening in that plant.
-So, I always enjoyed irrigation, some people don’t but I always did.”
+“I always enjoyed irrigation, some people don’t but I always did.”

 While he was kept busy with farm work as a teenager, there was always a way to work in time on tennis courts with friends.
 Summer tennis tournaments often interfered with irrigation season.